 I wear large pouches (12″), so the bottom of the pouch will hang down enough to easily empty it, but you can roll up the pocket to empty smaller pouches, too.

 I found that like with other support garments, including wraps, the Eh Ok Mates reduced my pouches capacity.
 For colostomates with an inactive stoma, this won’t cause any inconvenience, but if you have a high-output stoma or an ileostomy, be prepared to empty your pouch more often.

-At the time of this writing (Jan 27, 2017), an Eh Ok Mates garment costs CDN$79 + postage; there is no extra charge to make a double stoma opening.
+At the time of this writing (Jan 27, 2017), an Eh Ok Mates garment costs CDN$89 + postage; there is no extra charge to make a double stoma opening.

-Shipping costs are CDN$9.99 in North America, and international delivery is available for CDN$15 flat rate, which is really great.
+Shipping costs will vary, and international delivery is available, which is great.